Compliance and effective governance lie at the heart of good business practice.

 We apply our values to our supply chain through the MCI Supplier Code of Conduct.

-The policies are reviewed annually by the Group Sustainability Director in collaboration with the appropriate teams (finance, procurement, HR etc.).
+The policies are reviewed annually by the Group Sustainability Team in collaboration with the appropriate teams (finance, procurement, HR etc.).
 Typically they are updated every two years.
 Before being released they must be reviewed and signed off by the Executive Committee.
-These policies were updated in 2014 to include stricter ethical policies, including gift and entertainment policies, and anti-corruption procedures.
+These policies were updated in 2016 to include stricter ethical policies, including gift and entertainment policies, and anti-corruption procedures.

 Manage: Implementing good governance

-MCI’s advisory board, executive committee, business board and regional management boards ensure the tone of good governance at board level and below, leading by the strong principles and values that provide the framework for how we do business.
+MCI’s advisory board, executive committee, business board and regional leadership teams ensure the tone of good governance at board level and below, leading by the strong principles and values that provide the framework for how we do business.
 Read more.

 The MCI Ethics Council has the role to annually review the ethics and anti-corruption programme and make suggestions on how to improve performance.
 The council has the responsibility to review and respond to any compliance issues.
 The council is comprised of: